Josephson effect in graphene Corbino disks: Smooth potentials

 In the vicinity of the Dirac point, $|\mu|\ll{}\hbar{}v_F/r_1$, the tunneling limit, see Eq.\ (\ref{icrntunn}), is approached for high $m$-s; the graphene-specific range is re-entered for lower $m$-s.
 Such a~feature is virtually invisible for both $1/R_N$ and $I_c$, see Fig.\ \ref{gicR50L200vsEab} suggesting that intensive quantities, such as the product $I_cR_N$ and the skewness $S$, are better probes of graphene-specific features in superconductor-graphene-superconductor systems.
 We also notice here that the existing experimental measurements of $S$ for rectangular Josephson junctions in graphene seem to be weakly affected by contact resistances, for instance Refs.\ \cite{Eng16,Nan17} report values of $S\approx{}0.2\div{}0.25$ near the Dirac point, as well as in the tripolar regime.
+Similar results were recently reported for other systems showing the conical dispersion relation \cite{Sur23}.

 For a~somewhat more detailed view of the data, we present in Fig.\ \ref{diagIcSmpots} the product $I_cR_N$ as a~function of skewness $S$ for five selected values of $\mu=0$, $\pm{}0.1\,$eV, $\pm{}0.2\,$eV, and ten different values of $m$ ($m=2,4,\dots,512$, and $\infty$) for each $\mu$.
 The two $(I_cR_N,S)$ pairs, defined by Eqs.\ (\ref{icrnpdiff}), (\ref{icrnsubsh}), and bounding the MDJT regime, are also marked (and indicated with arrows).
 Additionally, the single-mode approximation, and the results obtained within the multimode toy model, see Eqs.\ (\ref{tttoy}) and (\ref{tttoyicrn}), are visualized in Fig.\ \ref{diagIcSmpots} with solid and dashed lines (respectively).